michaelbarnes/udacity-image-processing-api/README.md

 This uploads the image to the `assets/full` directory.

-> Make sure that the 'data' property expects the string to be a base64 encoded string of the image.
+> Make sure that the `data` property expects the string to be a base64 encoded string of the image, excluding the Data
+> URL portion e.g. remove `data:image/jpeg;base64,`

 ## Development

-1. Whilst editing code and making changes you can use nodemon to refresh after changes are saved to disk.
+Whilst editing code and making changes you can use nodemon to refresh after changes are saved to disk.
 This runs the TS files using ts-node, it's not the compiled code.

 ```shell
 ~ npm run dev